tanjun.dependencies#

 The concurrency limit bucket's ID.

 Callback used to create a custom error to raise if the check fails.
-This should two one str argument which is the limiting bucket's ID.
-This takes priority over

 The error message to send in response as a command error if this fails to acquire the concurrency limit.
-This supports localisation and uses the check name

 Whether to also add this check to any other command objects this command wraps in a decorator call chain.

-A decorator that adds the concurrency limiter hooks to a command. |
+A decorator which adds the concurrency limiter hooks to a command.

 with_cooldown #